-I had the chance to catch up with John Cooper, front man of well-known Christian …
+I had the chance to chat with ZP, lead singer of American hard rock band …

 NWoBHM originals Raven are all set to tour Australia in June alongside Venom Inc. and Girlschool for a run of shows that should get the blood flowing for any old-school metal aficionado.